-Smoothing the transition from fossil fuels to low carbon energy
+Consumer energy choices: smoothing the transition to a low carbon energy

-Cambridge Econometrics is pleased to be participating in ENABLE.EU, a research project which aims to improve the understanding of consumer energy choices in transport, heating & cooling and electricity supply.
+Cambridge Econometrics is pleased to announce its participation in ENABLE.EU, a research project which aims to improve the understanding of consumer energy choices in transport, heating & cooling and electricity supply.

 We will be modelling different scenarios to assess how consumer choices impact on national and EU energy demand, and ultimately how policy aimed at altering consumer choices can help the EU to meet the aims of the Energy Union.